Left symmetric algebras from DNA insertion: Definitions and Notions

-The only terms of $LHS$ which remain are those in which $x$ and $y$ are both inserted into $z$ and are separated by at least one letter of $z$ from $(\ref{2VDD-E1.8})$.
-We immediately obtain $(\ref{2VDD-E1.4})$. \end{proof}
+The terms of $LHS$ are those in which both $x$ and $y$ are inserted into $z$ and separated by at least one letter of $z$.
+Hence, $LHS=RHS$.
+We immediately obtain \end{proof}

-\begin{rem} We consider the following open problem numbered [5] given in the \cite{Bremner} by Bremner.\\ Recall the open problem [5]: An intermediate version of the insertion operation is obtained when we regard the set-theoretic definition as producing a set rather than a multiset.
-That is, on words $x = x_1\cdots x_p$ and $y = y_1 \cdots y_q$ with $x_i, y_j \in S$ we define
+\begin{rem} We consider the following open problem given in \cite{bremner2005dna} by Bremner.\\ Problem: An intermediate version of the insertion operation is obtained when we regard the set-theoretic definition as producing a set rather than a multiset.
+That is, on words $x = x_1\cdots x_p$ and $y = y_1 \cdots y_q$ with $x_i, y_j \in S,$ we define

 We then consider the operation